 The Transferor Servicing Mortgagee remains responsible for the servicing of an FHA-insured Mortgage, any Payment Supplement(s), and any Partial Claim(s) before the Partial Claim documents have been recorded and delivered to HUD until the Transfer Date.
-The Transferor Servicing Mortgagee must:
+The Transferor Servicing Mortgagee:

-- verify that the change of legal rights to service has been reported accurately; - transfer the Borrower's language preference to the Transferee Servicing Mortgagee.
+• must verify that the change of legal rights to service has been reported accurately; and

+- A. Title II Insured Housing Programs Forward Mortgages - 1.
+Servicing of FHA-Insured Mortgages - may transfer the Borrower's language preference to the Transferee Servicing Mortgagee.